-- 6-8 weeks.
+- 6 to 8 weeks.
 Raises head and looks up when placed on their front.
 Can turn their head from side to side.
 When placed on their back waves arms and legs around.

-- 4-6 months.
+- 4 to 6 months.
 Sits with support.
 Able to hold head up without support when sitting.
 When on their front can raise their head and look around.
 Starts to roll, usually from back to front first.
 Gets into a crawling position.

-- 6-9 months.
+- 6 to 9 months.
 Sits without support.
 Rolls in both directions.
 Pulls up to stand and takes weight on their legs.
 Sits themselves up from lying down.

-- 9-12 months.
+- 9 to 12 months.
 Stands up and walks around holding onto furniture (cruising).
 Crawls, bottom shuffles or commando crawls.
 Stands by themselves.

-- 12-18 months.
+- 12 to 18 months.
 Walks, at first will be unsteady with their legs apart and arms out but become more confident.

 - 2 years old.
 Tries to kick a ball, runs, jumps up with both feet up off the floor.